Should You Oil Golf Clubs? (Explained)

 Does it?
 Hang on to find out.

-If you want to keep your drivers and wedges from rusting, you need to do something.
+You need to do something to keep your drivers and wedges from rusting.
 There are many options, but the main one is oiling.
 However, what does oil do to golf clubs?

 It Keeps Away Air and Moisture from the Golf Club